-Do I Want to Be a Certified Event Planner?
+Should I Become a Certified Event Planner?

 Certified event planners are responsible for coordinating and managing all aspects of an event.
 They come from many different workforce and educational backgrounds, but they're typically bachelor's degree holders.
 Many planners start out in another job, such as a catering coordinator position.
 With appropriate education and experience, planners may go on to host larger events, such as conventions and corporate meetings.
 Long hours, including weekends, are often required.
 Event planners may face regular stress due to event deadlines.

-|Degree Field||Hospitality management, marketing, public relations, communications and business are all appropriate majors*|
+|Degree Field||Hospitality management, marketing, public relations, communications, or business|

-|Experience||1-2 years of experience may be required for non-hospitality management majors*|
+|Experience||1-2 years of experience may be required without a degree|

 Sources: U.S. Bureau of Labor Statistics*, O*NET OnLine.

 To become a certified event planner, you should obtain a bachelor's degree in hospitality management, marketing, public relations, communications or business.
 Without a degree you'll likely need 1-2 years of experience in the field.
 You'll also need communication, customer service, interpersonal, negotiation and problem solving skills.
 You'll want to be organized and have advanced skill with online social media, basic computer skills with project management software knowledge, the ability to keep composed under pressure, and to be comfortable with video conferencing equipment.

 Let's go over what steps you'll need to take to become a certified event planner.